gatewayapps/ims-shared-client/README.md

 * LoadingIndicator - spinning circular loading indicator
 * RequiredIndicator - renders an asterisk for showing when an input is required
 * SortableListHeader - renders a clickable header for a list to change sort order
+* UserAutosuggest - renders an auto complete input for selecting user accounts from the IMS hub